diegofino15/moyennesed.my.to/README.md

 This is the repository for the website : https://moyennesed.my.to/

-This websites calculates your actual average, which is not shown on some school's websites.
+This site calculates your average, which is not displayed for some schools on their official site